prabhamarkandan/prabhamarkandan.github.io/_posts/2026-05-30-the-six-stages-a-mirror-for-the-ambitious.md

 That difference shows up in whether people **comply or commit**.
 Whether difficult truths surface early - while something can still be done - or stay hidden until the cost is already paid.
 Whether teams bring their best thinking to difficult problems, or simply what they think leaders want to hear.
 In complex organisations, compliance is not enough.
 In transformation and delivery environments, I've seen this difference repeatedly: authority can drive **fast decisions**, but commitment is what **sustains execution** when things get hard.

-So the question underneath all of it - the one most leaders never stop to ask - is this: **Where are you leading from?**
+So the question underneath all of it - the one most of us never stop to ask - is this: **Where are you operating from?**

 That question is really a question about personal power.
 Not the formal kind - the title, the authority, the org chart.
 But the internal kind.
 The source that determines whether your leadership lands or just occupies space.

 Janet Hagberg spent decades researching exactly this.
-Her model - the **Six Stages of Personal Power** - gave me language for something I'd been observing in organisations and leadership for years, but had never been able to fully articulate.
+Her model - the **Six Stages of Personal Power** - gave me language for something I'd been observing in people and organisations for years, but had never been able to fully articulate.
 She defines personal power in a way that immediately reframes the conversation:

 > *"Personal power is the extent to which one is able to link the outer capacity for action with the inner capacity for reflection."*